Phil S. Baran

-Phil S. Baran (born August 10, 1977) is a Professor in the Department of Chemistry at the Scripps Research Institute and Member of the Skaggs Institute for Chemical Biology.
-Baran has authored over 130 published scientific articles.
-He has several patents.
-His work is focused on synthesizing complex organic compounds, the development of new reactions, and the development of new reagents.
+Phil S. Baran (born August 10, 1977) is a synthetic organic chemist and Professor in the Department of Chemistry at the Scripps Research Institute.
+His work is focused on synthesizing complex natural products, the development of new reaction methodologies within synthetic organic electrochemistry, and the development of new reagents.
+He holds several patents and has authored over 300 research articles.